Long term care and retirement homes

 Call the family information line if you have a question regarding any of the Region of Peel's long term care centres:

 - The Region of Peel dashboard provides a status of COVID-19 cases in Peel.

-- The weekly COVID-19 epidemiology update provides additional demographic and other information regarding Peel's cases
+- The weekly COVID-19 epidemiology update provides additional demographics and other information regarding Peel's cases.

 - The reported outbreaks at Peel health care institutions is a list of active institutional outbreaks within Peel.